Defilan/habitat_leader_test/README.md

 # Habitat Leader Test

-This is a Chef cookbook that helps configure Fedora based Chef/Ruby developer boxes This is a Habitat project that can be used to test various topologies in Habitat.
+This is a Habitat project that can be used to test various topologies in Habitat.
 It is a basic Sinatra web app that displays the hostname of the system serving the content.